BrightspaceUILabs/page-load-progress/README.md

 [![Bower version][bower-image]][bower-url]
 [![Build status][ci-image]][ci-url]

-A [Polymer](https://www.polymer-project.org/1.0/)-based web component progress bar.
-It loads quickly at first, then slower and slower until you tell it things are ready.
+A [Polymer](https://www.polymer-project.org/1.0/)-based web component progress indicator.
+Loading quickly at first, then slower and slower until you tell it things are loaded.

 ## Installation